TPU foam in running shoes

 PWRRUN+ (beaded TPU)Beaded TPU as a previous-generation reference point.
 The Ride 18's PWRRUN+ uses the older beaded-TPU process — adjacent to but distinct from the new supercritical version.
 Useful as the comparison point for the Ride 19 jump; Kofuzi describes the difference as larger than a typical year-over-year update.

-None of the catalog shoes use TPU as the entire midsole the way Adidas Boost did — the closest is Puma's Fast-R 3 racer with aliphatic TPU as the core.
-Most current TPU shoes use it as a blend partner, an insert layer, or a sockliner, paired with a lighter primary foam.
+None of the shoes on this page use TPU as the entire midsole the way Adidas Boost did — current durable-TPU shoes use it as a blend partner, an insert layer, or a sockliner paired with a lighter primary foam.
+(The full-midsole aliphatic-TPU racers — Puma's Fast-R, ASICS's Metaspeed line — live on the A-TPU page.)

 Every shoe in the catalog using TPU